darribas/quant_geog/notes/index.md

   quantitative manner
 * Obtain insights about:
     * Industry interactions
-    * Impacts on sectors of the economy and their channels
+    * Impacts on sectors of the economy
     * Regional interdependencies
-* Intimately connected to economic geography, **Regional Science** and economics
+* Intimately connected to economic geography, **regional science** and economics

 ## Computer science and simulation*

 * Traditionally *"the playground of non-geographers"*
 * Recently, a much more balanced two-way relationship
-* Using computating technology to create **spatial** knowledge
+* Using computation to create **spatial** knowledge
 * Huge potential in taking advantage of future computing advances, distributed networks and parallel processing (hardware and software advances)
-* Increasing in relevance as datasets grow and problems becomes more computational
+* Increasing in relevance as datasets grow and your "average" problem becomes more computationally intensive

 # Where to continue